315+ Telescopes Ranked

 Optical Tube of Skywatcher 8" Dob

-The 8” Traditional, or the Skywatcher Classic 200p, is an 8” f/5.9 Newtonian, manufactured by Suzhou Synta Optical Technologies—the same company that owns Celestron and manufactures Orion’s XT and XX Dobsonians.
-The mirrors are made of borosilicate glass (Pyrex), which expands far less with expansion and contraction than plate glass.
-Quality-wise, they tend to be good.
+The SkyWatcher 8” Traditional, or the Classic 200P, is an 8” aperture, f/5.9 focal ratio Newtonian reflector, manufactured by China-based Suzhou Synta Optical Technologies—the same company that owns Celestron and used to manufacture Orion’s XT and XX Dobsonians.

-At f/5.9, there isn’t any coma like there is with faster scopes such as Sky-Watcher’s 10” and larger models, which have to have faster focal ratios to avoid being cumbersome and (at the largest sizes), requiring a tall ladder.
+At f/5.9 focal ratio, there isn’t any coma like there is with faster focal ratio scopes such as Sky-Watcher’s own 10” and larger models, which have faster focal ratios to avoid being cumbersome and, in the case of the largest size telescopes, requiring a tall ladder.

-The 8” Traditional’s tube is identical in length to Sky-Watcher and other manufacturers’ 6” f/8 Dobsonians.
-As a result, it is not really any more cumbersome to transport or more difficult to store.
-I really like solid tubes for 8ʺ Dobs or larger.
+I really like solid tubes for 8ʺ Dobs.
 A 10ʺ scope becomes a bit uncomfortable to wrap your arms around, and a 12ʺ or larger is a nightmare to handle, unless you are built like Paul Bunyan.

 Skywatcher 8 Inch Dobsonian's Eyepieces and Accessories